Tennessee Titans: Houston Oilers

 Following the season, the AFL merged with the NFL in 1970, with the Houston Oilers being assigned to the new American Football Conference (AFC)'s Central division.
 The Houston Oilers failed to qualify for the NFL playoffs from 1970 to 1977, and posted one winning season in 1975.
 In 1978, the Houston Oilers selected running back Earl Campbell with the first overall pick in the 1978 NFL draft.
 Campbell led the team to three consecutive playoff appearances as a wildcard berth from 1978 to 1980.
 Campbell led the NFL in rushing yards and won the Offensive Player of the Year Award in each of those three seasons.
 The Oilers made it to the AFC championships in 1978 and 1979, but were defeated both times by the Pittsburgh Steelers.

-The Houston Oilers failed to post a winning record between 1981 and 1987, a drought that ended when the Houston Oilers acquired quarterback Warren Moon in 1987.
-With Moon and Hall of Fame offensive linemen Mike Munchak and Bruce Matthews, the Houston Oilers made six consecutive playoff appearances from 1987 to 1993.
+The Houston Oilers failed to post a winning record between 1981 and 1986, a drought that ended when the Houston Oilers acquired quarterback Warren Moon in 1987.
+With Moon and Hall of Fame offensive linemen Mike Munchak and Bruce Matthews, the Houston Oilers made seven consecutive playoff appearances from 1987 to 1993.
 During the 1992–93 NFL playoffs, the Houston Oilers earned the dubious distinction of being on the losing end of what was then the biggest comeback in NFL history when in the divisional round, the Houston Oilers' third-quarter 32-point lead against the Buffalo Bills turned into a 41–38 loss in overtime.
 This remains the largest blown lead in playoff history.
 After the 1993 season, Moon was traded to the Minnesota Vikings and Munchak retired to begin a coaching career.
 The following season, the Oilers finished with a league-worst 2–14 season, and Jack Pardee was fired as head coach after a 1–9 start and was succeeded by Jeff Fisher.
 The following two seasons, the Oilers drafted quarterback Steve McNair and running back Eddie George respectively, who became franchise players over the next several years.
 The Oilers respectively went 7–9 and 8–8 in their final two seasons in Houston.